elastic/ecs/rfcs/0000-rfc-session.md

   group: 2
   short: User, admin, application, network, or service sessions
   description: |-
-    These fields contain information about various types of user sessions typically reported & logged in an enterprise.
+    These fields are used to track an entity's interaction with various assets, services, and applications in an enterprise.
+Sessions will typically include a start event, often a login / authorization event performed locally or via network based mechanisms, and an end event indicating a logoff or session termination.

-    When available, session start/end or duration fields should be populated, as well as iam, user, network, host, observer, process, source, destination, client, and server fields as appropriate.
+    When available, event start/end or duration fields should be populated, as well as iam, user, network, host, observer, process, source, destination, client, and server fields as appropriate to describe the specifics of the interaction.

   type: group